by Natalia Sharashova, updated on

 Tip.
 I'm going to use conditional formatting in every but the last case today.
 If you're not familiar with it, get to know it in this blog post.

-To highlight duplicate cells in one Google Sheets column, open conditional formatting and set the following options:
+Here's how to highlight duplicate cells in one Google Sheets column:

 =COUNTIF($A$2:$A$10,$A2)>1